Skaftafell: Falljokull Glacier Easy Group Hike

 This glacier hike suits a wide range of travelers.
 If you’re looking for an easy, guided introduction to glacier walking, this tour is a winner.
 Families with kids over 8 will find it manageable and fun, especially with the attentive guides.
 Nature lovers who want incredible ice scenery without the need for technical skills will also enjoy it.

-It’s perfect for those who want a safe, educational experience with plenty of time for photos and learning, but might not want the challenge of advanced ice climbing or crevasse crossings.
+It’s great for those who want a safe, educational experience with plenty of time for photos and learning, but might not want the challenge of advanced ice climbing or crevasse crossings.
 If your priority is to see a glacier up close in a well-organized, friendly environment, this tour ticks those boxes.

 FAQs